 BDO's reports on the Company's financial statements as of and for the fiscal years ended December 31, 2021 and 2020 did not contain any adverse opinion or disclaimer of opinion, nor were they qualified or modified as to uncertainty, audit scope, or accounting principles, except that each of BDO's reports contained an explanatory paragraph expressing substantial doubt regarding the Company's ability to continue as a going concern.
 During the fiscal years ended December 31, 2021 and 2020 and the subsequent interim periods through September 26, 2022, there were no disagreements (within the meaning of Item 304(a)(1)(iv) of Regulation S-K and the related instructions) between the Company and BDO on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedure which, if not resolved to BDO's satisfaction, would have caused BDO to make reference thereto in its reports.
+During the fiscal years ended December 31, 2021 and December 31, 2020 and the subsequent interim periods through September 31, 2021 and December 31, 2020 and the subsequent of a BDO's satisfaction, would have caused BDO to make reference thereto in its reports.
 During the fiscal years ended December 31, 2021 and December 31, 2020 and the subsequent interim periods through September 26, 2022, there were no "reportable events" within the meaning of Item 304(a)(1)(v) of Regulation S-K.

-During the fiscal years ended December 31, 2021 and 2020 and the subsequent interim periods through September 26, 2022, neither the Company nor anyone on its behalf has consulted with Baker Tilly regarding: (i) the application of accounting principles to a specific transaction, either completed or proposed, or the type of audit opinion that might be rendered on the Company's financial statements, and neither a written report nor oral advice was provided to the Company that Baker Tilly concluded was an important factor considered by the Company in reaching a decision as to any accounting, auditing, or financial reporting issue; (ii) any matter that was the subject of a disagreement (within the meaning of Item 304(a)(1)(iv) of Regulation S-K and the related instructions); or (iii) any reportable event (within the meaning of Item 304(a)(1)(v) of Regulation S-K)..
+During the fiscal years ended December 31, 2021 and 2020 and the subsequent interim periods through September 26, 2022, neither the Company nor anyone on its behalf has consulted with Baker Tilly regarding: (i) the application of accounting principles to a specific transaction, either completed or proposed, or the type of audit opinion that might be rendered on the Company's financial statements, and neither a written report nor oral advice was provided to the Company that Baker Tilly concluded was an important factor considered by the Company in reaching a decision as to any accounting, auditing, or financial reporting issue; (ii) any matter that was the subject of a disagreement (within the meaning of Item 304(a)(1)(v) of Regulation S-K and the related instructions); or (iii) any reportable event (within the meaning of Item 304(a)(1)(v) of Regulation S-K)..